 If I want to live off campus, how does this affect my financial aid?
 Financial aid awards always include living expenses.
 However, these expenses depend on where a student lives.
 If you move off campus, live in a student apartment, or at home, your financial aid award may change.
 Students who live off campus or in the student apartments generally incur similar room and board expenses as students living on campus.
 Therefore, a financial aid award most likely will not change.
 However, if a student moves home, living expenses are still considered when determining a student's financial aid award, but the living cost is less.
 Therefore, the financial aid award will be adjusted and reduced accordingly.

 How do I find a work-study job?
 Are there enough jobs for everyone?
 On campus jobs (work study and non-work study) are available in most academic departments, administrative offices, and research institutes, as well as the Emett Student Center, the Athenaeum, the bookstore, and the library.
 During Orientation, you may apply to various jobs on campus at the job fair.
 Also, you will receive email bulletins regularly about job opportunities.
 There are more than enough on-campus work-study jobs for all who want one, but you may also use the resources at the Career Services Center to find off-campus jobs.

-Residential Life page of the DOS website.
+Where can I find more information about the residence halls and living on campus?
+General information is available on the Residential Life page of the DOS website.
 Information on specific residence halls can be found on this Orientation web site under Residence Hall Information.